JFFLabs/skribt/README.md

 		}
 ```

 Now, we can define our `forgotUsername` step in the current `forgot-password.ini` configuration to use our `forgot-username.ini` configuration.
-We do this by defining the `uses` configuration key, which basically means that this step is a proxy for simply jumping into that resolution pathway as a "sub process."
+We do this by defining the `uses` configuration key, which basically means that this step is a proxy for simply jumping into that resolution path as a "sub process."

 ```ini
 [step.forgotUsername]